 Flisvos Park Playground

-Athens with children will take you to outdoor playgrounds.
-One big public playground one can be found in the South part of Athens.
-It is called Palio Faliro Park Flisvos and offers a full day out all year round and for the whole family.
-It is one of the best and largest playgrounds in Attica and located next to the sea and Poseidonos Avenue.
+Another playground one can be found in the South part of Athens.
+It is called Palio Faliro Park and it is next to the marina Flisvos.
+It is a public municipality park and offers a full day out all year round and for the whole family.
+It is one of the best and largest playgrounds in Attica and located next to the sea on Poseidonos Avenue.
 The park is divided into 2 sections with toys suitable according to age.
 Outside of the playgrounds are several family-friendly cafes, picnic tables, a bike route, a dog park and an open-air cinema.
 You can also rent family bikes.
 My children love the large spider web and the slides.
-Don’t forget to try a typical Greek streetfood snack: roasted corn.

 Stavros Niarchos Foundation Cultural Centre